 - Spectral Eye is a free, universal app that visualizes the Fast Fourier Transform of incoming audio.
 By arranging the FFT in a spiral, frequencies that are an octave apart are lined up.
 No ads, no nagging, just a handy tool to understand sound better.
 Everyone seems to love Spectral Eye, and we think you will too.
 If you want to have an idea of what Secret Base Design is about, check out that app first.
 There is also a paid version of the app, with a few additional features.

 - Live Guitar, a MIDI guitar controller app, with support for both Audiobus and JACK, and sharing of chords through Twitter.
 There are a number of apps that have a fretboard where you can tap out notes; Live Guitar has this too, but the main focus is on chords.
 There's a simple method to fret a chord (the iPhone and iPad are not shaped like a guitar neck, so we're not trying to fake a real fingering); you can pick individual strings, or strum, and have good control over volume. iOS devices are good for synthesizer keyboard parts; Live Guitar adds the warmth of stringed instruments.

 - Voxkit, a sound-triggered MIDI drum controller.
 With sequencers, dropping drum hits into a grid can result in something that sounds mechanical and repetitive; Voxkit was designed to be played "live."
 Tap on a desk, clap your hands, beatbox -- the app picks up the tone, and converts that to MIDI notes.
-You might record your drums with an iPhone -- but you might not want it to sound like they were recorded with an iPhone!
+You might record your drums with an iPhone -- but you might not want it to sound like they were recorded with an iPhone.